Curriculum and Pedagogy Group

 Karina Oliveira de Paula, Ma in Applied Linguistics, is a doctoral candidate in the Curriculum and Instruction Program at Texas Tech University.
 Karina has previous experience as an English teacher in Brazil and a Portuguese teacher in the United States.
 She applies decolonial and translanguaging theories to investigate language learning and teacher preparation practices in multilingual borderlands and regions of international immigration in Brazil and in the US.
 Her research interests are emergent bilingualism, multiculturality, critical language teaching, global English, and raciolinguistics. karina-oliveira.de-paula@ttu.edu

 Alexander B. Pratt received his PhD in the Critical and Socio-Cultural Studies in Education program at the University of Oregon.
-He is currently an assistant professor of elementary education at Pennsylvania State University, Altoona.
+He is currently an assistant professor of qualitative research theory/methodology at the University of Memphis.
 His research focuses on posthuman and antiracist curriculum theory and teacher education.
-Pratt

 Alexander B. Pratt received his PhD in the Critical and Socio-Cultural Studies in Education program at the University of Oregon.
-He is currently an assistant professor of elementary education at Pennsylvania State University, Altoona.
+He is currently an assistant professor of qualitative research theory/methodology at the University of Memphis.
 His research focuses on posthuman and antiracist curriculum theory and teacher education.
 Pratt loves teaching and has wanted to be a teacher his whole life.
 His favorite subject has always been social studies because of the great stories.
 His research is focused on teacher knowledge and how that knowledge develops in response to changes in curriculum.
 Pratt's hope is that this work will better foster teachers' ability to create equitable classroom spaces.

 The Council will be composed of twelve members elected from the membership.
 See specific Council roles and Committees below.
 The Council has four specific roles: Chair, Chair-Elect, Treasurer, and Registrar.
 The Council is made up of five areas: Conference, Outreach, Fellowship, Nominations, and Publications.